-If you live in an area where the temperature doesn’t fall below freezing even during winter time, you can use your collected rainwater to create a small pond which will be constantly replenished by fresh water from your water tank.
+If you live in an area where the temperature doesn’t fall below freezing even during wintertime, you can use your collected rainwater to create a small pond that will be constantly replenished by freshwater from your water tank.
 You can use this small pond for aesthetic porpuses and have some colorful freshwater fishes or you can use it to grow fish with are fit for eating.
 Although the size of the pond will most likely determine what kind of fish you can use in your rainwater pond.

 Environmental benefits of rainwater harvesting

 If you want to live an environmentally friendly way of life, starting with harvesting rainwater is one of the biggest impacts you can make.
 Even if you are the only one harvesting rainwater in your entire neighborhood you will still make an impact in the long run, especially if you live in a more arid environment.
 This way you will not only reduce your own carbon footprint but you will also drastically reduce your living costs.